gregoryfabry/checkerboard/README.md

 Calling sync() with no parameters does a single sync.
 Calling sync(timeout) with a value in milliseconds sets an interval which repeatedly syncs state.
 Of course, if there are no state changes then nothing is submitted to the server.
 Changes from the server ('upstream') are always pushed.
 Calling sync(null) clears the timeout.

+Checkerboard exposes a 'send' method:

+    cb.send(channel, message);

+The server emits an event when it receives a message:

+    CheckerboardServer.on(channel, function(conn, message) {
+      // you can write props straight to conn for later retrieval
+    })

 Checkerboard also has a uuid() function, which returns an id unique to that connection.
 This is useful if you want to 'claim' something (for example in cards.html when a card is picked up, the client sets the card's hold property to its uuid, so no other client can pick it up.)

 Lastly, try() returns a promise, so you can call a function when the state change is successful: